SinusBot/docs/docs/installation/windows.md

 1. Delete the SinusBot
 2. Install a compatible (latest version 64-Bit) TeamSpeak Client
 3. Reinstall the SinusBot as described above

+If that's *still* not working then make sure to uninstall any old and 32-Bit TeamSpeak Clients and reinstall the latest 64-Bit TeamSpeak Client in the *default location*.